Azure/azure-powershell/src/Compute/Compute/help/New-AzVM.md

 $vm = New-AzVM -ResourceGroupName $resourceGroupName -Name $vmname -Credential $cred -DomainNameLabel $domainNameLabel -PlatformFaultDomain $platformFaultDomainVMDefaultSet -VmssId $vmss.Id
 ```

+This example Creates a new VM as part of a VMSS with a PlatformFaultDomain value.

 ### Example 7: Creating a new VM with the GuestAttestation extension installed by default, then recreating the VM with DisableIntegrityMonitoring to prevent this.
 ```
 $rgname = <RESOURCE GROUP NAME>;